Location: Berlin, Germany

-If you want to find the highest natural mountain in Berlin, this is the place for you.
-With its 114.7 meters, it is indeed the third highest elevation after the landfill Arkenberge (120.7 m) and the rubble mountain Teufelsberg (120.1 m) in Grunewald.
+If you want to find the highest natural mountain in Berlin, you've come to the right place.
+At 114.7 meters, it is the third highest elevation after the former Arkenberge landfill (121.9 m) and the Teufelsberg rubble mountain (120.1 m) in Grunewald.

-Until the nineties the way to the mountain was not signposted and therefore only for insiders.
-Meanwhile, there are signposts that guide the hiker without Komoot, and for several years a summit cross.
-In the meantime, this was cut off by vandals using chainsaws and stolen.
-Two years later, a new cross was erected, secured by steel rails.
+Up until the 1990s, the path up the mountain was not signposted and was therefore only accessible to insiders.
+There are now signposts that guide hikers without Komoot, and there has been a summit cross for several years.
+In the meantime, it was cut and stolen by vandals with chainsaws.
+Two years later a new cross was erected, secured by steel rails.

 April 18, 2018